Testing the regularity of a smooth signal: Introduction

 Two topics that are closely related to this question have been thoroughly studied.
-The first one is nonparametric signal detection where $H_0 = \{0\}$.
-The second is the creation of adaptive and honest nonparametric confidence bands around functions.
+The first one is non-parametric signal detection where $H_0 = \{0\}$.
+The second is the creation of adaptive and honest non-parametric confidence bands around functions.

 Let us first recall the results obtained in signal detection where one wishes to test